Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Chart loading

-Established in 2001, ActivTrades is a leading forex and CFD broker catering to over 100,000 traders with market-leading spreads, fast order execution, and robust client fund protection mechanisms.
-Clients have access to average spreads of 0.5 pips and can choose from over 1,100 tradable symbols, including 50+ currency pairs.
-Beyond forex, the broker offers access to indices, commodities, shares, and cryptocurrencies.
-Onboarding customers can connect their ActivTrader accounts to TradingView to leverage the platform’s advanced charting capabilities.
+Established in 2001, ActivTrades is a leading forex and CFD broker catering to over 100,000 traders with market-leading spreads, fast order execution of under 0.004 seconds, and robust client fund protection mechanisms.
+New clients can connect their ActivTrades accounts to TradingView and use the platform’s advanced charting tools alongside the broker’s tradable markets.

 What Is TradingView?